 The pain is usually exacerbated by extending the hip, for example during walking, causing the affected individual to experience difficulty walking.
 Pressure applied to the affected area can also send pain radiating across the nerve.
 In some patients, there may also be some hyperesthesia or hypoesthesia, which makes the area sensitive to warm or cool liquids.

 According to research carried out and studies of post hernia repair surgeries, post hernia surgery pain occurs around 1% – 19% of the time.
 It is important to note, however, that this rather high number was reported within the first year of the hernia repair surgery, but the number dropped significantly thereafter.

 Managing ilioinguinal nerve pain

-If the pain keeps persisting for months and still remains severe, action needs to be taken to enable the person resume regular activities.
+If the pain keeps persisting for months and still remains severe, action needs to be taken to enable the person to resume regular activities.
 Some of the pain management solutions may involve:

 - Non-surgical procedures – Before cutting into the patient just yet, or if the pain isn’t as severe or debilitating, various interventions can be pursued.
 Use of nerve blocks, anti-inflammatories and neuromodulators may be prescribed that may be taken orally or by pain relief injection into the area.
 These conservative measures are usually sufficient to reduce the pain, but more serious pain may require other solutions.

-The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer unique, individualized approach to manage your Ilioinguinal nerve pain.
-We are using the most effective pain management and treatment options utilizing the latest technologies available in USA.
+The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer a unique, individualized approach to manage your Ilioinguinal nerve pain.
+We are using the most effective pain management and treatment options utilizing the latest technologies available in the USA.